Adaptive Federated Minimax Optimization with Lower Complexities: Conclusion

 \section{Conclusion}

-In the paper, we studied a class of distributed nonconvex minimax optimization under non-i.i.d. setting, and proposed an efficient adaptive federated minimax optimization method (i.e., AdaFGDA) based on momentum-based variance reduced and local-SGD techniques.
+In the paper, we studied a class of distributed nonconvex minimax optimization under non-i.i.d. setting, and proposed a class of efficient adaptive federated minimax optimization methods (i.e., AdaFGDA and FGDA) based on momentum-based variance reduced and local-SGD techniques.
 Moreover, we provided a convergence analysis framework for our methods and proved that they obtain lower gradient and communication complexities simultaneously.